David Spade: 1987–1997: Early work and Saturday Night Live

 Spade began performing stand-up comedy after dropping out of college.
 After being spotted by a talent agent while performing at The Improv in Los Angeles he was cast in the 1987 film Police Academy 4.
 With the help of friend and fellow comedian Dennis Miller, he joined Saturday Night Live in 1990.
 Spade started as a writer and eventually moved up to cast member.
 While there, he became known for his brand of sarcasm, and his characters in a number of sketches were hits.
-Some of them include a flight attendant for "Total Bastard Airlines" who bids a dismissive "Buh-Bye" to each passenger upon disembarking; a receptionist for Dick Clark who, as a matter of policy, asks people indiscriminately, "And you are?"; and the quick-witted "Hollywood Minute" reporter who roasts celebrities with personal one-liners.
+Some of them include a flight attendant for "Total Bastard Airlines" who bids a dismissive "Buh-Bye" to each passenger upon deplaning; a receptionist for Dick Clark who, as a matter of policy, asks people indiscriminately, "And you are?"; and the quick-witted "Hollywood Minute" reporter who roasts celebrities with personal one-liners.
 Other characters include Christy Henderson from the Gap Girls and Karl from the Karl's Video sketches.
 He also did impressions of various celebrities, including Brad Pitt and Michael J. Fox.
 According to interviews with Spade, most of the material that he wrote early in his time at SNL was given to Dana Carvey to perform on the show.
 Spade, alongside Chris Farley, Chris Rock, Adam Sandler and Rob Schneider were known as the "Bad Boys" of SNL.